patrick-kiwi/Gaussian-Chemistry-Tools/README.md

 Gaussian Perl Tools

 These are some tools I've created for myself to speed up processing of gjf input and log output files.
 Perhaps you'll find them useful.
-They're pretty "rough and ready", so you'll need to adjust the source code on the fly.
+They're pretty "rough and ready", so you'll need to adjust the source code a wee bit.
 Here are the most useful programs I've made so far.

 1>> getgeom.pl foo.log > bar.gjf
 This script extracts the final coordinants including charge and multiplicity from the log file and stuffs in into a new gjf file, ready for further batch processing.